quixio/quix-docs/docs/tutorials/influxdb-alerting/overview.md

-# Event detection and alerting
+# Event detection and alerting featuring InfluxDB and PagerDuty

 In this tutorial you learn how to create a CPU overload alerting pipeline with Quix, Quix Streams, InfluxDB, and PagerDuty.